 With so-called Key Performance Indicators, or KPIs, you can measure the progression of your product on the market.
 KPIs are very specifically defined goals, often measured by the means of data analytics.
 These indicators will help you stay up to date with the status of your product on the market.
 Your market strategy is constantly being adapted based on your product’s success in achieving the KPIs you set.

-In this stage, it’s critical to reinvest your profits, rather than taking them out of your business.
-The Growth Phase is the perfect moment to invest your profits in your company and marketing strategies, as it triggers further growth and success, aiming to achieve the phase of Maturity.
+In this lifecycle stage, it’s critical to reinvest your profits, rather than taking them out of your business.
+The Growth Phase is the perfect moment to invest your profits in your company and marketing strategies, as it triggers further growth and success, aiming to achieve the phase of maturity.

 After the phase of growth comes the phase of maturity.
 During this phase, your product experiences its biggest growth, with the biggest profits.
 Your business becomes more and more efficient in tackling problems, and understanding the target audience.
 With the increased profits, you can adjust your revenue models and seek out ways to always be one step ahead of your competitors.
 Because your audience is growing strongly, you can afford to go for a strong competition game on the market.
 Just like the growth phase, the phase of maturity is all about competing and differentiating rather than creating awareness and acquiring customers, as this likely goes automatically by now.

-When reaching the saturation phase, you likely reached the top of the curve.
+When reaching the saturation phase of your product’s lifecycle, you likely reached the top of the curve.
 The success of your app stabilizes, as there is no growth nor recline.
-Competition is strongest here, as you are now the target of other companies looking to dethrone you..
+Competition is strongest here, as you are now the target of other companies looking to dethrone you.
 At this point, focussing on brand preference is one of the most efficient ways to keep your product from declining.
 Alongside the continuous development and improvement, investment in the branding of your business, and making it stand out from the crowd at all times is key.

 After reaching the peak of the curve, your product can either stay there, or go down.
 The decline phase defines itself by lots of brainstorming and innovation, as you have to come up with a way to stay on top of the curve, or your product starts gliding down.
 The decline phase is, therefore, partly intertwined with the phase of development.
 New or improved features can make sure that your app keeps standing out from the competition, and stays a brand preference.